Input Checks

 None

-General input check methods
+General input check functions

 Check whether an input dimension is a positive integer and raise an error otherwise.